afshintalebi/dateconverter/README.md

 # dateconverter
 Simple application for training purpose and convert date based on calenders.

-This is a mobile hybrid application for convert dates based on calenders. current language is Persian.
+<p>This is a mobile hybrid application for convert date based on calenders. current language is Persian.</p>
-Technologies and frameworks used are :
+<p>Technologies and frameworks used are :</p>
 - HTML5
 - CSS3
 - Cordova/PhoneGap